volha890/CalculatorLibrary/README.md

 # CalculatorLibrary
-Continuous Integration With Python using circleci and pytest
+Continuous Integration With Python using CircleCI and pytest